graphaware/neo4j-nlp/README.md

 Additionally, the following indexes and constraints are suggested to speed performance:

 ```
+CREATE CONSTRAINT ON (n:AnnotatedText) ASSERT n.id IS UNIQUE;
+CREATE CONSTRAINT ON (n:Tag) ASSERT n.id IS UNIQUE;
-CREATE CONSTRAINT ON (a:Tag) ASSERT a.id IS UNIQUE;
+CREATE CONSTRAINT ON (n:Sentence) ASSERT n.id IS UNIQUE;
 CREATE INDEX ON :Tag(a.value);
 ```